btschwertfeger/BiasAdjustCXX/README.md

 </div>

-### Command line tool/program to apply different scale- and distribution-based bias adjustment techniques for climatic research.
+### Command-line tool to apply different scale- and distribution-based bias adjustment techniques for climatic research.
 Most of these methods have also been implemented in Python.
 This can be found [here](https://github.com/btschwertfeger/Bias-Adjustment-Python).

 ---